-- i.
-These are the general guidelines for securing and shutdown procedures for military aircraft: - a.
+- These are the general guidelines for securing and shutdown procedures for military aircraft: - a.
 Approach the aircraft from the side, not from intake - b.
 Wear full Personal Protective Equipment - c.
 Acquire pins to secure bombs, guns, main gear, arresting gear - d.
 Aircraft is to have all components pinned before shutdown - e.
-For F-16 aircraft the Emergency Power Unit (EPU) must be pinned due to fatal exposure to hydrazine in EPU exhaust i.
-Availability of Services and Support ii.
+For F-16 aircraft the Emergency Power Unit (EPU) must be pinned due to fatal exposure to hydrazine in EPU exhaust ii.
 Mutual Aid Agreements